abpframework/abp/docs/en/Community-Articles/2022-02-06-How-to-Hide-ABP-Related-Endpoints-on-Swagger-UI/POST.md

 }
 ```

 We've created a simple class that implements `IDocumentFilter.Apply` method.
-And in that method, we simply need to get our setting value and to see should we enable hiding ABP related endpoints or not.
-To do this, we've used the `ISwaggerSettingAppService.GetSettingByNameAsync` method to get the setting value, but as you can see we've wrapped it with the `AsyncHelper.RunSync` method because `IDocumentFilter.Apply` is not an async method so we need to run this method as synchronously.
+And in that method, we simply need to get our setting value to see whether should we enable hiding ABP related endpoints or not.
+To do this, we've used the `ISwaggerSettingAppService.GetSettingByNameAsync` method to get the setting value, but as you can see we've wrapped it with the `AsyncHelper.RunSync` method because `IDocumentFilter.Apply` is not an async method so we need to run this method synchronously.

-After getting the setting value, we need to ensure it's a valid setting value and also its value is true, because otherwise we don't need to filter the endpoints and show all of them.
+After getting the setting value, we need to ensure that it's both a valid and true setting value, otherwise we don't need to filter the endpoints and show all of them.

-If the setting value is true, we can simply remove the paths those start with "/api/abp" prefix.
+If the setting value is true, we can simply remove the paths that start with "/api/abp" prefix.

 > ABP provides us a class named AsyncHelper and this class provides some helper methods to work with async methods.
 E.g. RunSync method in here runs the async method synchronously.